schmittnieto/schmittnieto.github.io/_posts/2025-01-09-azure-local-aks.md

 ## Deployment on Azure Local

 The deployment process of AKS on Azure Local has been simplified to the bare minimum, making it significantly easier compared to previous versions like Azure Stack HCI or Windows Server.
 However, there are some key details worth noting as we go along.
 For instance, the load balancer, which used to be a separate VM in Azure Stack HCI (scaling only in odd numbers like 1/3/5 and with size limitations), is now handled by MetalLB within the control plane VM.
-This approach is not only more efficient but also requires fewer parameters, and the best part—you can manage it directly from the Azure Portal 😊.
+This approach is not only more efficient but also requires fewer parameters, and the best part, you can manage it directly from the Azure Portal 😊.

 ### Getting Started